Jelliottcostain/research/README.md

 This file expands on the previous file by using a class with methods (the methods being the functions from the previous 'Part A').
 These methods are suppose to make creating instances easier, making sets of information using the same rules.
 This however was not implemented correctly yet.

+The point of this file and project was to show how classes and instances can be used to store multiple chunks of information/objects.

 :Practice Folder: